gaperton/Type-R/docs/index.md

 ## How Type-R compares to X?

 Type-R (former "NestedTypes") project was started in 2014 in Volicon as a modern successor to BackboneJS models, which would match Ember Data in its capabilities to work with a complex state, while retaining the BackboneJS simplicity, modularity, and the some degree of backward API compatibility.
-It replaced BackboneJS in the model layer, and it was the key technology in Volicon's strategy to gradually move from BackboneJS Views to React in the view layer.
+It replaced BackboneJS in the model layer of Volicon products, and it became the key technology in Volicon's strategy to gradually move from BackboneJS Views to React in the view layer.

 [Ember Data](https://guides.emberjs.com/v2.2.0/models/) is the closest thing to Type-R by its capabilities, with [BackboneJS models and collections](http://backbonejs.org/#Model) being the closest thing by the API, and [mobx](https://github.com/mobxjs/mobx) being pretty close in the way how the UI state is managed.